Generic Name: daratumumab (DAR a TOOM ue mab)

 How is Darzalex given?

 Darzalex is injected into a vein through an IV.
-A healthcare provider will give you this injection.
+A healthcare professional will give you this injection.
 This medicine must be injected slowly.

 Follow your doctor's dosing instructions very carefully.
-Your doctor will determine how long to treat you with Darzalex.
+Your doctor will determine how long to treat you with this medicine.

 You may be given medication to prevent certain side effects while you are receiving Darzalex.